-Each content area describes the attitudes, knowledge, and skills professionals need to work in the early intervention field.
+Each content area describes the attitudes, knowledge, and skills professionals need to work with infants, toddlers, and families enrolled in the ESIT program.
 Some areas may identify several subsections of skills, and others may also identify knowledge and skills together in instances where they are not easily separated.
 Knowledge can be assessed and skills can be observed or demonstrated.
-Attitudes are dispositions that are not easily observable or assessed - but rather are determined through reflection and inquiry.
+Attitudes are dispositions that are not easily observable or assessed - but instead are determined through reflection and inquiry.

 We recognize that professionals increase their knowledge and skills in a progression of cumulative ongoing development.
 These competencies will continue to be further defined to map out a progression or professional development pathway.
-This will allow professionals to assess their needs and focus on areas of growth within competency areas for early intervention.
+This will allow professionals to assess their needs and focus on areas of growth within competency areas for ESIT.
 Defining this progression will also identify specialization and promote leadership within the field.